You need to enable JavaScript to run this app.

 Register your cat

-All pet owners must microchip their cat.
 Animal Aid provides free microchipping for up to 2 cats or kittens to Knox residents.

-• keep cats safe
+• keep them safe

 • protect wildlife